How to Maintain a Healthy Inode Count

 We also wanted to include a few of the most used hosting applications for comparison.
 Please note that these are fresh installations, meaning that an actual website created using those platforms will have several times more Inodes.
 For example, although a new OpenCart 2 installation will use only 9,000 Inodes a fully working online store for computer parts with a few thousands of products (which is standard for small to medium-sized enterprises) can easily use up to 180,000-200,000 Inodes even without any caching plugins.
 This is a 20x+ increase from the base value presented here and should be considered when making the decision on where to host your website.

 Checking the Inode usage has been a bit of a hassle up until now.
 To check how much Inodes you are currently using, you can go to your cPanel and look at the statistic section located on the right.
-You can also check this in the Observer Monitoring system, which was recently released but bare in mind that the Inode count is not shown in real time here like in cPanel.
 The usual method of seeing a list of your most Inode dense directories involved executing commands via SSH such as:

 echo "Detailed Inode usage for: $(pwd)" ; for d in `find -maxdepth 1 -type d |cut -d\/ -f2 |grep -xv . |sort`; do c=$(find $d |wc -l) ; printf "$c\t\t- $d\n" ; done ; printf "Total: \t\t$(find $(pwd) | wc -l)\n"